Rudra-050/ReliefNet/RELIEFNET_APP_AND_FLOW_GUIDE.md

 2. Patient on `BookingScreen` pulls `GET /api/doctor/sessions?doctorId=...`
 3. Patient selects a slot, pays, and app creates booking → the chosen session becomes effectively booked (status should flip to `booked` server-side)
 4. Both sides can now see the appointment in their respective views (doctor may see it under sessions or appointments; patient under bookings)

+Call actions from Doctor Sessions (doctor)
+- Location: `DoctorProfileScreens.kt` → `DoctorSessionsScreen`
+- Buttons (per booking):
+  - Audio Call → navigates to `VideoCallScreen/{doctorId}/{patientId}/true/audio`
+  - Join Call (video) → navigates to `VideoCallScreen/{doctorId}/{patientId}/true/video`
+- Tip: You can restrict visibility of these buttons to a time window around the appointment if desired (e.g., ±10 minutes).

 ### 4) Doctor chats
 - Routes: